Aligned-Design/aligned_postd_1125/docs/AI_PROVIDER_HEALTH_AUDIT.md

 - ✅ Also handles case where all items are filtered as placeholders

 **Fallback Behavior**:
-- Returns 8 content items (5 social, 1 blog, 1 email, 1 GBP)
+- Returns 7 content items (5 social, 1 email, 1 GBP)
 - Uses brand name and industry from brand guide/profile
 - Scheduled across 7 days
 - All items marked as "draft" status